“Therefore let us, as many as are mature, have this mind; and if in anything you think otherwise, God will reveal even this to you.”

 A mature person is a person who has grown up spiritually.
 He/she is no longer a baby (cf. 1 Cor 2:6; 14:20; Heb.
 5:13-14).

 We all know aged Christians who think like children and act like children.
 We have heard the expression “dumb but happy.”
 Some people have been Christians for 25 years, and they still think like children.
 Why?
 They are ignorant of how Christianity applies to their life situations.
-This characterizes Christianity at the end of the 20th century.
+This characterizes Christianity in our time.
 So many Christians today think and act like children.
 The church is full of children attempting to think and act like adults.
 They are dumb but happy.

 Every Christian should “grow in grace and the knowledge of our Lord Jesus Christ” (2 Pet.
 3:18) immediately from the point of conversion.
 Grace, simply put, is God’s provision for our spiritual needs.
 Grace also connotes that God gives with no strings attached.
 Grace means we orient to what God does for us, not what we do for Him.

-Maturity is growth in God’s grace to the point where an orientation to the upward call takes place.
+Maturity is growth in God’s grace to the point where an upward call orientation occurs.

 A good indication of whether we are mature in Christ is our orientation to the upward call.
 The upward call is the life orientation towards living for and meeting our Lord.
 Are you mature in your life orientation?